Living-with-machines/alto2txt2fixture/docs/running.md

 $ poetry run
 ```

-Alternatively, if you want to add optional parameters and don’t want to use the standard `poetry` script to run, you can use the (somewhat convoluted) `poetry run run.py` and provide any optional parameters (see below).
-For example:
+Alternatively, if you want to add optional parameters and don’t want to use the standard `poetry` script to run, you can use the (somewhat convoluted) `poetry run run.py` and provide any optional parameters.
+You can see a list of all the “Optional parameters” below.
+For example, if you want to only include the `hmd` collection:

 ```sh
 $ poetry run run.py --collections hmd